European polecat: Behaviour

-Social and territorial behaviours
+Social and territorial behaviour

-Unlike the steppe polecat, the European polecat has a much more settled way of life, with definite home ranges.
-The characteristics of polecat home ranges vary according to season, habitat, sex and social status.
-Breeding females settle in discrete areas, whereas breeding males and dispersing juveniles have more fluid ranges, being more mobile.
-Males typically have larger territories than females.
-Each polecat uses several den sites distributed throughout its territory.
-Occasionally, abandoned European badger or red fox burrows are used.
-Rabbit warrens are often areas of intense polecat activity.
-In winter, the polecat may use farm buildings or haystacks as daytime resting sites.
-The polecat is not as territorial as other small mustelids, having been known to share territories with other members of the same sex.
-Evidence of polecats marking their territories is sparse.
+The European polecat has definite home ranges that vary according to season, habitat, sex and social status.
+Breeding females settle in discrete areas, whereas breeding males and dispersing juveniles have more fluid home ranges, and are more mobile.
+Both males and females share home ranges with other members of the same sex; males have larger home ranges than females, but evidence of territorial marking is sparse.

+European polecats use several den sites distributed throughout their home ranges and are often most active around rabbit warrens.
+Some European polecats use farm buildings or haystacks as daytime resting sites in winter.
+Occasionally, European polecats use abandoned European badger or red fox burrows.
 Like other mustelids, the polecat is usually a silent animal, though it will growl fiercely when angered, and squeak when distressed.
 It also emits a low, mewling cry to its mate or offspring.